2009 IIHF Inline Hockey World Championship Division I: Seeding and groups

 The seeding in the preliminary round was based on the final standings at the 2008 IIHF Inline Hockey World Championship and 2008 IIHF Inline Hockey World Championship Division I, and the qualification tournaments.
 Division I's groups are named Group C and Group D while the 2009 IIHF Inline Hockey World Championship use Group A and Group B, as both tournaments are held in Ingolstadt, Germany.
-The teams were grouped accordingly by seeding at the previous year's tournament (in parenthesis is the corresponding seeding):
+The teams were grouped accordingly by seeding at the previous year's tournament (in parentheses is the corresponding seeding):